b23r0/rust-raknet/README.md

 # Contributing

-Options :
+Options:

 * Report a BUG
-* Submit an ISSUE about suggestion
+* Submit an issue reporting a bug or suggesting something
 * Submit a improved PR
 * Add an example of using rust-raknet
 * Supplement the documentation about using rust-raknet